Trout stocking season is October to May in Green Valley Lakes--Panfish are there all year.

 Payson anglers will welcome back trout to beautiful Green Valley Park not later than Oct.
 15. Colorado-grown rainbow trout will be delivered to kick off the trout stocking season that features 11- to 14-inch rainbow trout delivered every two weeks.
 Some 2- to 3-pound lunkers will be included too.

 Tom Herman and Ric Hinkie regularly fish the lake at least twice a month, sometimes weekly.
+Jim Strogen, AZGFD Educator of the Year in 2020 fishes almost every day and reports in our newsletter and often in the Payson Roundup.
 Other members are active there too.

 A Wooly Bugger with a Green Weenie as the bottom fly seems to work best.
 You need the upper fly to be a bead head so it will take your leader down assuming you have floating line.
 The bigger fish seem to be right along the cattails on the West side.